Dunn's lobelia (Lobelia dunnii var. serrata) - Mother Nature's Backyard |

 lobelia (sometimes also called Blue lobelia and Rothrock’s lobelia) is a

-California member of the Campanulaceae
+California member of the Campanulaceae, the

 Bellflower family.
 This family has 80+